 We performed a comparison between IBM Spectrum Virtualize and StarWind Virtual SAN based on real PeerSpot user reviews.

-Find out in this report how the two Software Defined Storage (SDS) solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The SVC gives excellent performance with tiered storage behind it."
+Find out in this report how the two Software Defined Storage (SDS) solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."We are happy with the support that IBM provides us."

 "The most valuable features are the simplicity of use, the flexibility, and the options included.
 I mean, it's just a big time saver."